 The autothrust normally should be designed to preclude inadvertent engagement.
 However, intended modes such as a "wake up" mode to protect for unsafe speeds may be acceptable (see Section 10.4.1 on Low Speed Protection).
-If such automatic engagement occurs, it should be clear to the flight crew that automatic engagement has occurred, the automatic engagement should not cause any unsafe condition (e.g., unsafe pitch attitudes or unsafe pitching moments) and the reason for automatic engagement should be clear and obvious to the flight crew.
+If such automatic engagement occurs, it should be clear to the flight crew that automatic engagement has occurred, the automatic engagement should not cause any unsafe condition (e.g., unsafe pitch attitudes or unsafe pitching moments), to show compliance with CS 25.1329(c), and the reason for automatic engagement should be clear and obvious to the flight crew.